coryleeio/simple-docker-demo/README.md

-## Docker/fig demo for OSX or linux
+## Docker/fig demo for OSX or Linux

 This demo shows how easy it can be to get started with docker in a distributed environment using fig for orchestration.
+Setup instructions are included for OSX and Linux

 ### Tool setup for everyone:
 [Install Docker here](https://docs.docker.com/installation/mac/)